 Sex: Sexual differences

-The males will have longer fins, are more slender and more brightly colored than the females.
+Males have longer fins and are more slender and brightly colored than females.

 Breeding / Reproduction

 Breeding the Rosy Tetra is tricky, but a healthy pair will usually breed readily when brought together in a tank with the right conditions.
 They are egg scattering spawners that exhibit no parental care.
 Pairs in good condition will spawn often in a community tank, but the eggs and fry will usually be eaten.
 Pairs should be isolated, ideally in a separate tank, to get the best number of fry.

 A 10-gallon spawning tank is adequate, with fairly soft water and a slightly elevated temperature of 80 to 82° F (26.6 - 28° C).
 The water should be slightly acidic with a pH of 6.5 to 7 and a hardness of 4° dGH or less.
 The tank should have fine-textured live plants for a spawning medium and be dimly lit.
 A gentle current and low lighting will mimic their natural habitat.
 A small, air-powered sponge filter is needed for filtration and oxygenation and will provide a gentle water flow.